 - a.
 The test unit subjected to the Cospas-Sarsat tests remains the property of the manufacturer.
 All information marked as proprietary shall be treated as such. - b.
 The organization performing the Cospas-Sarsat tests bears no responsibility for either the manufacturer's personnel or equipment. - c.
 The manufacturer shall certify that the units submitted for test contain no hazardous components.
-The testing organization may choose not to test units that it regards as hazardous.
+The testing organization may choose not to test units that it regards as hazardous. - d.
+Test units shall normally stay at the test facility for the full duration of type approval testing, however in situations when modification or repair of the test units is required at the manufacturer's facility, this shall be properly documented by the test facility and reflected in the test report.

-If a beacon is to receive certification for additional location protocol types, means of changing the protocol type shall be provided.
+If a beacon is to receive certification for several protocol types, means of changing message coding shall be provided by the beacon manufacturer.
 Alternatively, this can be satisfied with additional test units.

-If a beacon is to receive certification for standard location protocol and/or the national location protocol, the unit used for the tests listed in A.2 shall be coded with one of these protocols.
+If a beacon is to receive certification for location protocols and non-location protocols, the unit used for the tests listed in section A.2 shall be coded with one of the location protocols.